acroca/mystery_solver_campaigns/Readme.md

 This repo contains the data for the campaigns for the Mystery Solver game.

-The game is currently in development and not publicly available yet.
-More information about the game will be available soon!
+The game is available at [mystery-solver Discord](https://discord.gg/WgUDPwrVn9).
+Feel free to join the server and say hi!

 ## Editor